 Create a simple table with three columns titled Plus, Minus, and Implications.
 In the Plus column write down the positive consequences of the option.
 In the Minus column write any negative consequences of the action, and in the Implications column write down other possible implications whether good or bad.

 When people stop concentrating or become irritable in a meeting, this could simply be because they've been sitting and listening for too long.
 A stretch or a game can re-energise people.
-Games can change the atmosphere in other ways - from lifting the spirits in the group to creating a quieter, more contemplative mood.
-Be sensitive to the group and individual members - the idea is to relax people, not to make them feel embarrassed or isolated.
+Games can change the atmosphere in other ways – from lifting the spirits in the group to creating a quieter, more contemplative mood.
+Be sensitive to the group and individual members – the idea is to relax people, not for them to feel embarrassed or isolated.
 Don't coerce people into playing games.
 If people don't feel like playing, they could get themselves a cup of tea or go to the toilet.
-Also remember mobility issues.
-Sometimes a simple break or a stretch works just as well.

 5 minutes; 1–100 people